Code-Institute-Submissions/TheDesignHouse/README.md

 #### Colour scheme

-The mani colour used around the website are the body background colour whitesmoke, black and grey.
+The main colours used around the website are the body background colour whitesmoke, black and grey.

 #### Typography